larsj-info/larsj.info/index.md

 # Privacy Policy

-Les Klein built the Target for Today helper app as a Free app.
-This SERVICE is provided by Les Klein at no cost and is intended for use as is.
+I built the Target for Today helper app as a Free app.
+This SERVICE is provided by me at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.